 - The range lying to the south of the Himadri forms the most rugged mountain system and is known as Himachal or lesser Himalaya.

 - Pir Panjal range forms the longest and the most important range.

 - The outermost range of the Himalayas is called the Shiwaliks.
 These ranges are composed of unconsolidated sediments.

-- The longitudinal valley lying between lesser Himalaya and the Shiwaliks are known as Duns.
-DehraDun, Kotli Dun and Patli Dun are some of the well-known Duns.
+- The longitudinal valley lying between the lesser Himalayas and the Shiwaliks is known as Duns.
+Dehradun, Kotli Dun and Patli Dun are some of the well-known Duns.

 The Himalayas have also been divided on the basis of regions from west to east.

-- The part of Himalayas lying between Indus and Satluj has been traditionally known as Punjab Himalaya but it is also known regionally as Kashmir and Himachal Himalaya from west to east respectively.
+- The part of the Himalayas lying between Indus and Satluj has been traditionally known as Punjab Himalaya but it is also known regionally as Kashmir and Himachal Himalaya from west to east, respectively.

-- The part of the Himalayas lying between Satluj and Kali rivers is known as Kumaon Himalayas.
+- The part of the Himalayas lying between the Satluj and the Kali rivers is known as Kumaon Himalayas.